RafaelTavares98/azure-serverless-practice/temperature-conversion-function/readme.md

 # **Objective**
-**Create an HTTP Function in Python that converts temperatures between Celsius and Fahrenheit..**
+**Create an HTTP Function in Python that converts temperatures between Celsius and Fahrenheit.**

 ## Prerequisites
 - Azure Functions Core Tools v4